|

-HOME PAGE
+HOME

-Editor: Blesses Quietness Journal: The following is filled with half-truths.
+OROMO RELIGION OF ETHIOPIAEditor: Blesses Quietness Journal: The following is filled with half-truths.
 The Galla DO believe in spirits, and they hold a certain bird to be sacred, and they will run through the forest following the bird to see which way it turns in order to make a decision.
+The Galla (Oromo) also have reached a degree of ecumenism with Islam that is rare anywhere in the world.
+While they observe many Islamic Sharia laws, they also are drenched in animistic ritual and protocol.
+Islam allows this in any pagan religion where Islam invades, but Islam kills and tortures Christians in their domain.
+This is another witness to the power of the Gospel of Jesus Christ. |

 There are three main religions in Oromia: traditional Oromo religion, Islam and Christianity.
 Before the introduction of Christianity and Islam, the Oromo people practised their own religion.
 They believed in one Waaqayoo which approximates to the English word God.
 They never worshipped false gods or carved statues as substitutes.
 M. de Almeida (1628-46) had the following to say: 'the Gallas (Oromo) are neither Christians, moors nor heathens, for they have no idols to worship."
 The Oromo Waaqa is one and the same for all.
 He is the creator of everything, source of all life, omnipresent, infinite, incomprehensible, he can do and undo anything, he is pure, intolerant of injustice, crime, sin and all falsehood.
 Waaqayoo is often called Waaqa for short.